-School bus transportation is an extension of the school system and the standards set by Methacton School District should be carried over onto the school bus.
+School bus transportation is an extension of the school system and the standards set by The Methacton School District should be carried over onto the school bus.
 The bus driver is in complete control of the bus he/she operates and is charged with the safety and discipline of the occupants.
 Students must abide by established rules and regulations concerning conduct on the bus.
 The use of bus transportation is a PRIVILEGE, not a right.
-If the conduct of a student is such that it jeopardizes the safety of others, or is disruptive, this privilege may be denied.
+If the conduct of a student is such that it jeopardizes the safety of others or is disruptive, this privilege may be denied.
 Acting on the recommendations of the bus driver, a building principal has the authority to suspend or dismiss bus privileges.

 All students must ride the bus to which they have been assigned.
+All buses will be unloaded and loaded from the back at both Arcola and Skyview entrances.
+Students will be asked to enter/exit the building closest to their bus and walk through the hallways.
+Staff will be positioned in the hallways and outside to assist Skyview and Arcola students.
 Students may not get off buses at any stop other than their own unless they have written permission from the parent/guardian, which has previously been presented to the attendance office for approval.